course-details-portlet

 Learning outcome

-Learning outcome: By the end of the course, the participants will have written a protocol to be published in PROSPERO.
-In addition will the participants:
+By the end of the course, the participants will be able to write a protocol that could be published in PROSPERO.
+In addition will the participant:

 • Understand the role of a systematic review